Awogbemilatobi/alx-low_level_programming-1/README.md

 ## About

-- This repository consists of all the C programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) - now aquired by the **AFRICA LEADERSHIP GROUP**(ALG, ALX, ALU) by [Adewunmi Olade](https://www.github.com/Rachamv).
+- This repository consists of all the C programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) - now aquired by the **AFRICA LEADERSHIP GROUP**(ALG, ALX, ALU) by [Awogbemila Tobi](https://www.github.com/Rachamv).
 - All main.c files are prewritten by the school.
 We build functions that produce a specific output while also taking into consideration edge cases.

 ---